 The balance sheet items that potentially subject the Company to concentrations of credit risk are primarily cash and cash equivalents and accounts receivable.
 The Company maintains its cash balances in several different financial institutions in New York, Los Angeles and Miami.
 Balances in accounts other than "noninterest-bearing transaction accounts" are insured up to Federal Deposit Insurance Corporation ("FDIC") limits of \$250,000 per institution.
-Noninterest-bearing transaction accounts have unlimited FDIC insurance coverage through December 31, 2012.
-At December 31, 2012, the Company did not have any cash balances in excess of FDIC insurance coverage.
+At December 31, 2013, the Company had cash balances in excess of FDIC insurance coverage of approximately \$3,000,000.
 Concentrations of credit risk with accounts receivable are mitigated by the Company's large number of clients and their dispersion across different industries and geographical areas.
 The Company performs ongoing credit evaluations of its clients and maintains an allowance for doubtful accounts based upon the expected collectability of all accounts receivable.